-- 1. The board is packaged at the factory in an anti-static wrapper that must not be removed until you have discharged any static electricity by either of the following methods: - If you are equipped with a grounded wrist strap, you discharge static electricity as soon as you hold the wrapped board. - If you are not equipped with a grounded wrist strap, discharge static electricity by holding the wrapped board in one hand while placing your other hand firmly on a metal portion of the computer chassis (your computer must be turned off but grounded). - 2.
-Carefully unwrap your board from its anti-static wrapping material.
-(You may store the wrapping material for future use.) - 3.
-Inspect the board for signs of damage.
+- 1. The board is packaged at the factory in an anti-static wrapper that must not be removed until you have discharged any static electricity by either of the following methods: - If you are equipped with a grounded wrist strap, you discharge static electricity as soon as you hold the wrapped board. - If you are not equipped with a grounded wrist strap, discharge static electricity by holding the wrapped board in one hand while placing your other hand firmly on a metal portion of the computer chassis. - 2.
+Carefully unwrap the board from its anti-static wrapping material.
+(You may store the wrapping material for future use.)

+- 3. Inspect the board for signs of damage.
 If damage is apparent, arrange to return the board to the factory (see "Technical Support" on page 7-6). - 4.
 Check the remaining contents of your package against the packing list to be sure your order is complete.
-Report any missing items immediately.

-5. When you are satisfied with the inspection, proceed with the software and hardware setup instructions.
+Report any missing items, immediately. - 5.
+When you are satisfied with the inspection, proceed with the software and hardware setup instructions.

-Note: DAS-1800ST/HR Series boards are factory calibrated; they require no further adjustment prior to installation.
+Note: DAS-1800AO Series boards are factory calibrated; they require no further adjustment prior to installation.
 If at a later time you decide to recalibrate the board, refer to Section 6 for instructions.